HACC2022/MGK/README.md

 A URL Shortener for the Office of Enterprise Technology Services that is designed to take users' long and arbitrary URLs and shorten them for easier use and sharing.

 ## App Instructions:
-1. Open this [link](https://hacc2021.github.io/MGK/) in a new tab.
+1. Open this [link](https://hacc2022mgkurlshortener.herokuapp.com/) in a new tab.
-2. Click on the text box at the bottom of the Dialogflow window (Where it says, "Ask Something").
+2. Paste a long URL in the text box.
-3. Type a phrase or question and press enter/return.
+3. Click the shorten button.
-4. The bot will respond, either by answering the question, or if it is unable to do so, will say something along the lines of, "I didn't get that.
-Could you say that again?"
+4. The app will then shorten the URL, right click on the short URL to either open it in a new tab or copy the link.
 5. Repeat steps 2-4 as desired.